doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

     $query = $em->createQuery('SELECT NEW CustomerDTO(c.name, e.email, a.city, SUM(o.value)) FROM Customer c JOIN c.email e JOIN c.address a JOIN c.orders o GROUP BY c');
     $users = $query->getResult(); // array of CustomerDTO

+Note that you cannot pass entities as constructor parameters for now.

 Using INDEX BY
 ~~~~~~~~~~~~~~